pierrexyz/pyfowl/README.md

 * License: MIT

 When using PyFowl in a publication, please acknowledge the code by citing the following paper:
-> G. D’Amico, A. Refregier, L. Senatore, and P. Zhang, "The cosmological analysis of DES 3$\times$2pt data from the Effective Field Theory of Large-Scale Structure", [2510.xxxxx](https://arxiv.org/abs/2510.xxxxx)
+> G. D’Amico, A. Refregier, L. Senatore, and P. Zhang, "The cosmological analysis of DES 3$\times$2pt data from the Effective Field Theory of Large-Scale Structure", [2510.24878](https://arxiv.org/abs/2510.24878)

 The BibTeX entry is:
 ```
-...
+@article{DAmico:2025zui,
+    author = "D'Amico, Guido and Refregier, Alexandre and Senatore, Leonardo and Zhang, Pierre",
+    title = "{The cosmological analysis of DES 3$\times$2pt data from the Effective Field Theory of Large-Scale Structure}",
+    eprint = "2510.24878",
+    archivePrefix = "arXiv",
+    primaryClass = "astro-ph.CO",
+    month = "10",
+    year = "2025"
+}
 ```

 When using the Dark Energy Survey Year 3 data products in a publication, please refer to [https://des.ncsa.illinois.edu/releases/y3a2](https://des.ncsa.illinois.edu/releases/y3a2) for acknowledgements.